Our campaign

 Who we are

 Some Americans living outside the United States moved abroad for work.
 Others moved for love or to retire abroad.
 Some moved with their parents as kids.
-Many have never even lived in the United States because they were born to U.S. parents abroad.
+Many have never even been to the United States because they were born to U.S. parents abroad.
 Some “accidental Americans” don’t even speak English!
 None had any idea what they were in for: a lifetime of double tax filing obligations, high compliance costs, financial discrimination and sometimes outright double taxation, simply for being American.

 We are average, ordinary, hard-working or retired Americans, no richer or poorer than Americans who live in the United States.